Registered Nursing Program

 - Transcript Requirement: One original transcript in a sealed envelope from each college and university attended, including MiraCosta College, must be submitted with your application to the program.

-- Foreign Transcripts: ALL foreign transcripts must be evaluated by a credential evaluation service for determining U.S. equivalency.
-If a foreign degree was earned, the evaluation must state its equivalency to a U.S. degree.
+- Foreign Transcripts: If you took a prerequisite course in a foreign country, foreign transcripts must be evaluated by a credential evaluation service for determining U.S. equivalency.
 Approved agencies can be found here.

-- Testing Requirement: All students must pass the Test of Essential Academic Skills (TEAS) 5.0.
+- Testing Requirement: All students must pass the Test of Essential Academic Skills (TEAS), version ATI TEAS.
 We are no longer accepting other versions.
 This is a diagnostic test that covers basic Math, Reading, and Science.
 Students may prepare for this test by going to the ATI testing site and then go to ASSESSMENTS; go to Test of Essential Academic Skills (TEAS).